 We believe wellness is not merely an absence of illness, but a multi-dimensional and holistic approach to life based on individual responsibility.
 The Manor’s wellness philosophy includes the dimensions of social, emotional, spiritual, environmental, intellectual and physical wellness.

 Our organization is a caring community partner that believes in the value of being part of a larger community and partners with others to improve the quality of life in our region.

-Jane Ipsen comes to Carmel Valley Manor with an impressive history of escalating positions and responsibilities within several notable healthcare and senior living organizations.
+Jay Zimmer comes to Carmel Valley Manor with an impressive history of escalating positions and responsibilities within several notable healthcare and senior living organizations.

 R. B. “Trey” Busch III has served on the Carmel Valley Manor Board of Directors since 1997.
 He has been Board Chair since 2015.
 Prior to taking over from Board President Roger D. Bolgard, he was Vice Chair.

 Trey has served on numerous Boards for both profit and non-profit organizations.
 A longtime resident of Monterey County, he has over 29 years experience in all facets of insurance, and currently serves as Senior Executive Vice President and Senior Managing Director of CSG at Alliant Insurance Services.
 Over the past 19 years, Trey has developed an expertise in the food service business and related operations, which include growers, packer-shippers, food processing and cooling operations.
 Prior to joining Alliant Mr. Busch was Chief Operating Officer of Aon Risk Solutions of Central California.
 Trey was President and CEO of Central California Financial, an insurance brokerage operation located in Monterey, California, before it merged with Aon in 1993.
 Trey holds a Bachelor of Arts Degree from Miami University and currently serves on the University’s Athletic Council.